 Dementia education and resources

-The Alzheimer Society of Perth County provides many educational opportunities for people living with Alzheimer’s disease and other dementias, caregivers, healthcare providers and more.
+The Alzheimer Society Huron Perth provides many educational opportunities for people living with Alzheimer’s disease and other dementias, caregivers, healthcare providers, and more.

 From our educational First Link® Learning Series to online learning, our public education team can answer your questions about brain health and living well with dementia.